Overview

 docker-compose up --build

 Listing 11.
-Apollo Router service in Docker Compose fileversion: '3.9' services: ... apollo-router: build: context: . dockerfile: ./apollo-router/Dockerfile
+Apollo Router service in Docker Compose fileversion: '3.9' services: ... gateway: build: context: . dockerfile: ./gateway/Dockerfile

 -